What is share of voice (AI)?

 How is share of voice (AI) different from share of model?

-How do I choose the competitor set for share of voice?
+How do I choose the competitor set?

 Do I need both share of model and share of voice?